-Born in Rome, Fabrizio Ventura was both General Music Director of Muenster Theater, and principal conductor of the Muenster Symphony Orchestra, in Germany, from 2007 to 2017.
+Born in Rome, Fabrizio Ventura was both General Music Director of Muenster Theater and of the Muenster Symphony Orchestra, in Germany, from 2007 to 2017.

 After completing studies in Rome and Vienna, he gained his initial professional experience in the theaters of Baden (near Vienna), Klagenfurt, and the Vienna Volksoper.